 However, with a little motivation and perhaps a strong cup of coffee, you can get up and out early enough to beat some of the crowds.
 It’s much easier to get a photo in front of the Saks Fifth Avenue department store windows when you’re not 3 rows deep moving through lines of people.

 The Rockefeller Center tree turns on its lights at 6:00 a.m.
 It’ll be a lot easier to move along 5th Avenue to Rockefeller Center and significantly fewer people snapping photos of the tree in those first couple hours of the day.

 Aside from the pre-dawn move, be as strategic as possible.
 At most holiday sights, dinner time will inevitably be less crowded than midday.
 Take advantage of Broadway shows starting at 8 p.m. eliminating a chunk of people from the Rock Center ice rink or the windows outside Macy’s.

 Mistake #7: Eating in Chain Restaurants.

 If you explore enough of New York City, you realize chain restaurants like the Olive Garden and TGIFridays are limited to central tourist areas.
-The reason being, when New Yorkers want to go out to eat, they rarely (if ever) go to a chain restaurant.
+The reason is, when New Yorkers want to go out to eat, they rarely (if ever) go to a chain restaurant.

-I understand it can be intimidating to choose from the thousands of New York City’s restaurants.
+I understand it can be intimidating to choose from the thousands of New York City restaurants.
 But the great news is with just a little effort or even just walking out of the main touristy areas like Times Square and Rockefeller Center, you’re likely to stumble upon all kinds of delicious eats.